 If your ultimate goal is to achieve an impressive, well-rounded and “aesthetic” looking physique, simply being “big” or “cut” isn’t enough.

-You need a combination of both: a solid level of muscular development along with a relatively lean body fat percentage to match.
+You need a combination of both: a solid level of muscular development along with a relatively lean (but not too lean) body fat percentage to match.

 In order to produce the proper balance between the two, achieving a sufficient level of overall leanness before committing to a focused bulking phase is a must.

 Attempting to make significant muscle gains from too high a body fat percentage will usually set you up for failure in the long run, and this is a very common error that many beginning lifters make.